 Is a revamp of the the foreign policy apparatus off the table?

 There has been a lot of debate in recent years about how to improve coordination between China’s various foreign policy actors and so increase the efficiency of both the elaboration and the implementation of foreign policy decisions.
 A number of options have been put forward.
 Three of the proposed fixes—establishing a US-style national security council, coordinating foreign policy through the Party Secretariat, creating a new committee to oversee decision making in the maritime security sphere—are no longer mentioned.
-It is also highly unlikely that the Congress will adopt the mooted idea of creating a position within the Politburo Standing Committee (PSC), the Party’s top leadership body, to replace State Councillor Dai Bingguo - a Politburo (but not PSC) member who is currently in charge of coordinating China’s foreign policy.
+It is also highly unlikely that the Congress will adopt the mooted idea of creating a position within the Politburo Standing Committee (PSC), the Party’s top leadership body, to replace State Councillor Dai Bingguo - a member of the Central Committee who is currently in charge of coordinating China’s foreign policy.
 Meanwhile, the Party’s Foreign Affairs Leading Small Group, the ad hoc entity supposedly in charge of coordination, has reportedly not convened for more than a year.

 The fact that the remodelling of China’s foreign policy apparatus has effectively disappeared from public debate may be a sign that it will not be addressed in November.
 The Party General Secretary will continue to divide his time between domestic politics and international relations, while the Premier, another PSC member, will handle part of China’s economic diplomacy-including, importantly, relations with the European Union.